aapoalas/denonomicon/static/contents/fast-api.md

 - The API surface needs to be limited.

-32 bit integers are easy, but for example expecting V8 to optimally convert your JavaScript object into a C struct automatically is probably too much to ask.
+32-bit integers are easy, but for example expecting V8 to optimally convert your JavaScript object into a C struct automatically is probably too much to ask.

 Even relatively simple things like strings are not yet supported by Fast API